lawrence9527/cybelink5/LEGAL.md

-Here is the English translation of your revised Legal Compliance & Ownership Declaration for CybeLink-5.

-I have incorporated your latest requirements, including the inclusion of both $SOL and $SKR tokens, and the support for 8 languages as per your updated instructions.

 Legal Compliance & Ownership Declaration (CybeLink-5)
 1. Ownership Disclosure
 The CybeLink-5 dApp, its source code, and associated graphical assets (including cyberpunk-themed AI vs. Human artwork) are owned and maintained by the CybeLink-5 Development Team.
 This repository serves as the official and sole source of truth for the application's AI Gomoku logic and blockchain integration.